Teething & Snacks (Non-Rice)

 Distribution Context

-The current source set does not yet support a non-rice snack HMTc clean-platform P90.
+The current source set does not yet support a non-rice snack HMTc the lower-end of the literature distribution.
 Existing snack evidence either does not split rice status or reports broad all-sample baby-food percentiles that cannot be treated as a non-rice benchmark. fsa2016-infant-food-formula-metals-survey gardener2019-lead-cadmium-infant-formula-baby-food

 | Evidence type | Analyte | Product or row fit | N | Statistic available | Values | Distribution use | Caveat |